 Audit Committee.
 Upon completion of this offering, we expect that our Audit Committee will consist of Mses.
 McClure, Messr.
 Cheetham and .
-The Audit Committee will have responsibility for (1) appointing, determining the compensation of and overseeing the work of our independent registered public accounting firm's qualifications and independence, (3) establishing procedures for the receipt and treatment of complaints and employee concerns regarding our financial statements and auditing process, and (4) assisting our Board of Directors in overseeing and maintaining (a) the quality and integrity of our financial statements and (b) our compliance with legal and regulatory requirements.
-The members of the Audit Committee will meet the independence rules, including the permitted transition period for newly-reporting issuers.
+The Audit Committee will have responsibility for (1) appointing, determining the compensation of and overseeing the work of our independent registered public accounting firm, (2) our independent registered public accounting firm's qualifications and independence, (3) establishing procedures for the receipt and treatment of complaints and employee concerns regarding our financial statements and auditing process, and (4) assisting our Board of Directors in overseeing and maintaining (a) the quality and integrity of our financial statements and (b) our compliance with legal and regulatory requirements.
+The members of the Audit Committee will meet the independence standards for service on an audit committee of a board of directors pursuant to applicable rules of the SEC and Nasdaq corporate governance rules, including the permitted transition period for newly-reporting issuers.

 Compensation Committee.
-Upon completion of this offering, we expect that our Compensation Committee will consist of Messrs.
+Upon completion of this offering, we expect that our Compensation Committee will consist of Messrs. , and .

-and .
 The Compensation Committee will be responsible for reviewing and approving the compensation objectives for the Company and establishing the compensation for the Chief Executive Officer and other executives and any employment agreements, severance arrangements and other benefits policies generally.
 The Compensation Committee will also review all compensation components for the Company's Chief Executive Officer and other named executive officers' compensation including base salary, annual incentive, long-term incentives and other perquisites.
 In addition to reviewing competitive market values, the Compensation Committee will also examine the total compensation mix, pay-for-performance relationship, and how all elements, in the aggregate, comprise the executive's total compensation package.

-Corporate Governance and Nominating Committee.
-Upon completion of this offering, we expect that our Corporate Governance and Nominating Committee will consist of Messrs. , and .
+Committee will consist of Messrs. , and .
 The Corporate Governance and Nominating Committee will be responsible for, among other things: (1) assisting our Board of Directors in identifying prospective Director nominees and recommending nominees to the Board of Directors; (2) overseeing the evaluation of the Board of Directors and management; (3) reviewing the structure of our Board of Directors' committees and recommending members of each committee for its approval, and where appropriate, making recommendations regarding the removal of any member of any committee; and (4) developing and recommending a set of corporate governance guidelines.